M4NU5/Personal_Website/content/blog/tech/linux-gaming-in-2025/index.md

 4. Installed Nobara on the newly freed space.

 > [!WARNING]
 > **Update**: I've since switched from Nobara to Fedora for daily use.
+>
-The reason: kernel-level anti-cheat (EAC, BattlEye) requires Secure Boot enabled, and Nobara doesn't support it out of the box.
+> **The reason**: kernel-level anti-cheat (EAC, BattlEye) requires Secure Boot enabled, and Nobara doesn't support it out of the box.
 If you're primarily gaming with anti-cheat titles, go straight to Fedora — the setup is nearly identical and you'll save yourself the hassle.
 The rest of this post still applies either way.

 Now, about my **data drive** it’s a massive NTFS volume full of games, media, junk... you name it.
 NTFS is Windows' baby, and while Linux can talk to it, it’s not exactly a smooth conversation.